jasonmdyer/BudgetBuddy/README.md

 Modular code structure with clear navigation and secure coding practices.

 Setup:
-To run Budget Buddy, follow these steps:
+To run BudgetBuddy, follow these steps:
 Ensure Python 3.x is installed on your system (includes Tkinter by default).
 Download or clone the project files to a local directory.
 Open a terminal or command prompt and navigate to the project directory: